albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 When we want to find entities based on the total order of a certain property (e.g. get all users whose age is above 25), we can use a different data structure, e.g. a [TreeMap](https://docs.oracle.com/javase/7/docs/api/java/util/TreeMap.html), where the cost of finding elements is logarithmic.

-If we wanted to find elements by prefix, a [Trie](https://en.wikipedia.org/wiki/Trie) would be the right choice.
+If we wanted to find elements by prefix, a [Trie](https://en.wikipedia.org/wiki/Trie) would be the right choice to implement an index.

 ## Conclusion

-In this article we've seen how to model a data domain using graphs, and how to implement a simple labelled property graph in Java.
-The code is quite basic and lacks error handling and thread-safety, but it's a starting point.
+In this article we've seen how we can model a data domain using graphs, and how to implement a simple labelled property graph in Java.
+The code is quite basic and lacks error handling and thread-safety, but it's a starting point to understand and apply graph modelling to data domains.

+In the past year, I have worked on a project that has involved the analysis of high volumes of interconnected data.
+Modelling this data as graphs has allowed my team and myself to have an intuitive understanding of how the data is connected: transitioning from whiteboard brainstorming to data model implementation was a straightforward process.
+Initially we were unsure how the data would end up being queried; however, adopting a graph model has allowed us to keep our model flexible and easy to query throughout the project.

 The last decade has seen a growing interest in graph databases in the software community.
 Most of the technology powering these databases is not really new; what's new is the fact that we now have a lot of interconnected data, and we want to query this data based on how elements are connected together, rather than just the values they hold.